Determinations of angular stiffness in rotational optical tweezers: Parameters influencing angular stiffness and rotational dynamics

 where $f_v$ is the characteristic frequency associated with the fluid relaxation.
 This model accurately captures the underlying dynamics of a probe in a viscous fluid across all experimentally accessible measurement rates.
 The inertial contribution can be neglected when $f\ll f_i$, as the term $f^2/f_i$ becomes negligible.
 Similarly, the hydrodynamic modifications can be neglected when $f\ll f_v$, in which case the drag coefficient $\gamma(f)$ reduces to the standard Stokes form, $\gamma_0$.
 However, the magnitude of $f_v$ (on the order of \Hz{e5} for both regimes) is not a useful indicator for deciding whether the hydrodynamic contributions can be neglected---particularly in the translational regime.
 Unlike $f_i$ and $f_c$, which introduce well-defined corner frequencies into the power spectrum, the hydrodynamic contribution alters the spectrum over a much broader frequency range due to the functional form of $\gamma(f)$.

-In this section, we compare analytical power spectra generated by three models: the Lorentzian model, the hydrodynamically corrected theory, and the inertia-corrected theory, which incorporates both inertial and hydrodynamic effects.
+We compare analytical power spectra generated by three models: the Lorentzian model, the hydrodynamically corrected theory, and the inertia-corrected theory, which incorporates both inertial and hydrodynamic effects.
 Since $f_i>f_v$, the hydrodynamic contribution must be included whenever inertial effects are considered.
 These models are shown in Fig.~\ref{fig:powerspectrum_contributions}A-B for the translational and rotational regimes, respectively.
-The inertia-corrected model provides the most accurate description of the probe's dynamics and is therefore the reference for comparison.
+The inertia-corrected model provides the most accurate description of the probe's dynamics and serves as the reference for comparison.
 The relative error between the Lorentzian and the hydrodynamically-corrected models, with respect to the inertia-corrected model, is shown in Fig.~\ref{fig:powerspectrum_contributions}C for both translational and rotational motion.
 This figure provides a practical guide for determining which model is required to achieve a desired level of precision.

-Regardless of the desired precision, the hydrodynamic and inertial contributions in the rotational are significantly smaller than their translational counterparts across most frequencies.
+The hydrodynamic and inertial contributions in the rotational regime are significantly smaller than their translational counterparts across most frequencies.
 In the rotational case, the combined contribution remains below 0.1\% for frequencies up to \kHz{5.5}.
-By contrast, in the translational regime, the hydrodynamic contributions exceed 1\% at only \Hz{13}, supporting the argument that it should always be included when fitting translational power spectra.
+By contrast, the translational hydrodynamic contributions exceed 1\% at only \Hz{13}, supporting the established argument that it should always be included when fitting translational power spectra.
 This stark difference highlights the reduced sensitivity of rotational motion to fluid-mediated effects, which makes the simplified models---such as the Lorentzian---more broadly applicable in rotational optical trapping.

 It is important to note that the relative errors presented here correspond to a specific probe size and corner frequency.
 These thresholds shift with different experimental parameters.
 For example, increasing the probe size decreases both $f_v$ and $f_i$, thereby lowering the frequency range over which hydrodynamic and inertial effects become significant.
 If a simplified model is preferred for fitting, we recommend first recalculating the relative error curves (as shown in Fig.~\ref{fig:powerspectrum_contributions}C) using the expected system parameters to ensure the model remains valid within the desired precision.